scabench/jsonorg-tp1/README.md

 ## json.org CVE-2022-45688 true positive

-The project illustrates CVE-2022-45688 -- there is a simple application XML2JSONConverter to read an XML file, convert it to JSON and pretty-print it to the console.
+The project illustrates [CVE-2022-45688](https://nvd.nist.gov/vuln/detail/CVE-2022-45688)  in [json.org](https://mvnrepository.com/artifact/org.json/json/20220924) -- there is a simple application
+`XML2JSONConverter` to read an XML file, convert it to JSON and pretty-print it to the console.

 Using malicious input, the application crashes with a stackoverflow.